 Their first vines were planted in 1986 with the intent to sell fruit to Domain Chandon for their sparkling wine.
 Their first harvest was in 1988.
 Today the Cejas own over 110 acres of vineyards focusing their efforts on vineyards located both on the Napa and Sonoma sides of Carneros.
 Over the subsequent years, the family continued to sell grapes to other wineries, however this changed in 2001 when they produced their first commercial vintage bottled under Ceja Vineyards.
 Today they still sell the majority of their grapes to other wineries and hold the remainder back to make their own wines.

 This winery is truly a family affair as they all work in some aspect in the winery with the 3rd generation involved.
-Currently, they make over 4,000 cases of wine which they custom crush at another winery.
-Their focus is on premium Carneros based wines specifically Chardonnay and Pinot Noir however they produce a number of different wines from various varietals (all 100% varietal other than the Vino de Casa, a very unique almost a 50% blend of both Pinot Noir and Syrah).
+Currently, they make approximately 7,000 cases of wine which they custom crush at another winery.
+Their focus is on premium Carneros based wines specifically Chardonnay and Pinot Noir however they produce a number of other wines, primarily 100% varietal.

 Plans have been in the works for many years to build and open their own winery.
-As of 2022 the winery is already designed, and plans are underway to break ground at some point – building a small winery and tasting room on their existing Napa Valley Carneros estate.
+As of 2022 the winery is already designed, and plans are underway to build a small winery and tasting room on their existing Napa Valley Carneros estate.
 Once the winery is completed, visits will be exclusively by appointment.

 The Napa Carneros estate is surrounded by vineyards; a number of Chardonnay vines were removed to install bocce ball courts (two of them).
 The best way to play bocce at Ceja is with a glass of wine in one hand and a bocce ball in the other.
 A bronze bell on site was going to be installed in Mission San Luis Obispo but ended up being given to Ceja.
 They installed this bell on a small Spanish style ‘chapel’ on site (complete with its own pet cemetery).